kirubarajan/cis700-8_hw2/README.md

 <img src="https://raw.githubusercontent.com/kirubarajan/cis700-8_hw2/master/fish.png" />

+## A note on Coref

+We found that the version of spaCy included with Colab doesn't play well with the `neuralcoref` library.
+That's why you see us uninstall and install the correct version.
+Sorry for the extra time this causes, but it is needed for now according to some stack overflow and github issues posts.

 ## Fuzzy Matching System

 First, we preprocess the user's text using spaCy's coreference module.
 We replace prenouns in the text with representative mentions.
 Call this the `Resolved Text`.